-A student who cancels his or her application for a previous term may apply for readmission by contacting his or her Enrollment Advisor.
+A student who cancels his or her application for a previous session may apply for readmission by contacting his or her Enrollment Advisor.
 If the student's application is over one year old, a new application must be completed.
-Once received, official transcripts will remain on file and do not need to be resent unless additional coursework has been completed at the institution.
-A student is required to update any information that has changed since the previous application was submitted with the request for readmission (Name, address, phone number, email address, or additional transfer institutions).
+Once received, official transcripts received in 2021 or later will remain on file and do not need to be resent unless additional coursework has been completed at the institution; transcripts received prior to 2021 may need to be re-submitted on a case by case basis.
+A student is required to update any information that has changed since the previous application was submitted with the request for readmission (Name, address, phone number, email address, major of interest, or additional transfer institutions).
 The student will be notified via email from the Enrollment Advisor regarding the readmission decision.

-Students readmitted to Grace must fulfill the requirements of the catalog in effect during the semester of readmission.
+Students readmitted to Grace must fulfill the requirements of the catalog in effect for the semester of readmission.